Larry Day

-Early life and education
+Early life

-Day was born in Philadelphia, Pennsylvania, to homemaker and seamstress Ethel Day (née Swain) and Laurence F. Day (né del Giorno), an Italian immigrant, woodworker, and employee of the American Laundry Machinery Company.
+Lorenzo del Giorno (aka Larry Day) was born on October 29, 1921, in Philadelphia, Pennsylvania, to homemaker and seamstress Ethel Day (née Swain) and Laurence F. Day (né del Giorno), an Italian immigrant, woodworker, and employee of the American Laundry Machinery Company.
 Day had a younger sister named Ethel.
-At age six, he moved to Cheltenham Township, a suburb of Philadelphia, where he lived until 1985.
-He attended Cheltenham High School where he excelled in music (especially jazz) and poetry.
-He was a frequent visitor to the Philadelphia Museum of Art and the University of Pennsylvania Museum of Archaeology and Anthropology (now called Penn Museum), where he developed an interest in Egyptian art—particularly Fayum portraiture.
-He graduated second in a class of 260 in June 1940 and was referred to as the “uncrowned king of humor”.
+At age six, his family moved to Cheltenham Township, a suburb of Philadelphia, where he lived until 1985.
+He attended Cheltenham High School, where he did well in music and poetry.
+He was a frequent visitor to the Philadelphia Museum of Art and the University of Pennsylvania Museum of Archaeology and Anthropology (now called Penn Museum), where he developed an interest in Egyptian art, particularly Fayum portraiture.
+He graduated second in a class of 260 in June 1940.
 After graduating, he began working as a bookkeeper.

 In 1942, Day was inducted into the United States Army, reporting to the Local Board at Jenkintown Reading Railway Station.
 That fall, he was stationed in Chicago, where he regularly visited the Art Institute of Chicago.
 He was later stationed in Georgia, California, and Hawaii.
 During the Pacific Campaign, Day served in the 506th Antiaircraft Artillery Gun Battalion, Battery B, and participated in the invasion of Iwo Jima, narrowly escaping death on two occasions.
-He later served as a librarian and his fellow soldiers called him “Doc” because he was considered an intellectual and liked to read.
-He received Readjustment Returnee Travel Orders on November 22, 1945.
+He later served as a librarian, and his fellow soldiers called him “Doc” because he was considered an intellectual and liked to read.
+He received readjustment returnee travel orders on November 22, 1945.

 From 1946 to 1950, Day attended Temple University’s Stella Elkins Tyler School of Fine Arts (now the Tyler School of Art and Architecture) on the G.I.
 Bill — critical support, as his parents could not afford his college education.
-Though he had been accepted to Kenyon College in Gambier, Ohio, to study writing with poet John Crowe Ransom—and initially considered Tyler a temporary stop—he ultimately chose to stay, appreciating the school's strong support of all the arts.
-At Tyler, he studied fresco techniques, which he later credited as the foundation for his signature thinly painted surfaces.
-In June 1950, Day graduated with a Bachelor of Fine Arts and a Bachelor of Science in Education, and received the Dean's Award for scholarship and achievement in art.
+Though he had been accepted as a transfer student to Kenyon College in Gambier, Ohio, to study writing with poet John Crowe Ransom, he ultimately chose to stay at the Tyler School, appreciating its strong support of all the arts.
+However, literature was nearly as central to him as painting, and writing remained an important part of his practice.